 Open-plan living area comprising:

-Sitting room with multi-fuel stove with logs provided, Digital TV, DVD player, selection of books and games and French doors to garden.
+Sitting room with multi-fuel stove with unlimited supply of logs Digital TV, DVD player, selection of books and games and French doors to garden.

 Kitchen with electric oven and ceramic hob, dishwasher, washing machine, fridge with ice compartment, microwave.

-Bedroom one with 5’ bed and fitted wardrobe.
+Bedroom one with 4'6" double bed and fitted wardrobe.

 Bedroom two with twin 3’ beds.

 Family bathroom with bath with shower over, heated towel rail, basin and WC.

 Heritage Cottage has its own small, gravelled garden with patio, barbecue and furniture for outside dining.
 The garden looks out onto open fields and it is fully enclosed.

 Storage for bicycles and other outdoor kit is available on request.